KevinAst/visualize-it/docs/visualize-it.md

 ```
 tabManager: {
-  activeTabId:  'tabXYZ', // the tabId of the active tab
+  activeTabId:  'xyz', // the tabId of the active tab
-  previewTabId: 'tabXYZ', // the tabId of the optional tab in preview mode (i.e. will be re-used)
+  previewTabId: 'xyz', // the tabId of the optional tab in preview mode (i.e. will be re-used)
   tabs: [                 // all active tabs
-    {tabId: 'tabABC', tabName: 'WowZee'},
+    {tabId: 'abc', tabName: 'WowZee'},
-    {tabId: 'tabXYZ', tabName: 'WowWoo'},
+    {tabId: 'xyz', tabName: 'WowWoo'},
     ...
   ],
 }